JacobDereje/Project_3/src/readme.txt

 Assumptions:
 There has to be a test file that can run those classes because there is not a main method in them.

+Bug:
-Bug: The add method in the LinkedList wouldn't work
+The add method in the LinkedList doesn't work.
+The merge method in ArrayList doesn't work, affecting the Sorted test result too.

 Contributions: